Effect of Turbulence-Closure Consistency on Airfoil Identification: Introduction

 where $J$ measures the mismatch between simulated and observed flow quantities.
 Gradient-based methods are particularly attractive due to their scalability with respect to the number of design variables.
 The adjoint method provides an efficient means to compute the gradient $\mathrm{d}J/\mathrm{d}\theta$ at a cost nearly independent of the number of parameters \cite{Jameson1988, GilesPierce2000}.
 Adjoint formulations have become standard in aerodynamic optimization, data assimilation, and flow control.
 However, when the underlying forward model is inconsistent, the computed adjoint gradient reflects the sensitivities of $\mathcal{F}_M$, not of the true physics.
 This mismatch may result in geometries that perfectly reproduce the data under one closure but deviate substantially under another, revealing the practical consequences of closure inconsistency in inverse design.

-\textbf{Objectives and contributions of the present study.} The present work investigates the inverse shape determination of airfoils from wake velocity fields using RANS equations with various turbulence closures. \autoref{fig:Sketch} summarizes the overall workflow of the study.
-Specifically, we (i) formulate the inverse problem as a PDE-constrained optimization and demonstrate its ill-posedness under a single flow condition; (ii) show that combining multiple wake signatures at different angles of attack substantially alleviates this ill-posedness; and (iii) compare the shapes inferred using several turbulence closures to quantify the influence of closure inconsistency on inverse reconstruction.
+\textbf{Objectives and contributions of the present study.} The present work investigates the inverse shape identification of airfoils from wake velocity fields using RANS equations with various turbulence closures. \autoref{fig:Sketch} summarizes the overall workflow of the study.
+Specifically, we (i) formulate the inverse problem as a PDE-constrained optimization and demonstrate its ill-posedness under a single flow condition; (ii) show that combining multiple wake signatures at different angles of attack substantially alleviates this ill-posedness; (iii) compare the shapes inferred using several turbulence closures to quantify the influence of closure inconsistency on inverse reconstruction, and (iv) direct compare the geometric sensitivities obtained from the different closure models at fixed shapes.
 Our results highlight that turbulence models must be evaluated not only by their predictive accuracy but also by the \emph{consistency of their sensitivities}.
 We further discuss two aspects of model discrepancy—functional accuracy and sensitivity consistency—and emphasize their equal significance in inverse design.
 This finding suggests that future developments of both classical and data-driven closures should target accuracy in both aspects and include uncertainty quantification for each.